 Marketing: Food for thought

 Marketing with smart speakers?
 How hard can it be?
-For the most part, no one can tell where voice search is headed shortly.
+Mostly, no one can tell where the voice search is headed shortly.

-But even then, marketers are bracing themselves for some significant changes in the field.
-When you take out the visual aspect from regular searches, how are you going to foster user engagement beyond the 3second interaction when a user is asking a question?
+But even then, marketers are bracing themselves for significant changes in the field.
+When you take out the visual aspect from regular searches, how will you foster user engagement beyond the 3second interaction when a user asks a question?
 All those hours of hard work (and money!) that have gone into designing websites are all this going to waste?

 The New York Times ran a piece pondering this very question.